slevey087/marklet/README.md

 ;
 ```

-(Note also that `required` applies to an entry _and_ its branches.
+(Note also that `required` applies to an include _and_ its branches.
 In the above example, if two.js were to load but three.js were to fail, Marklet would still execute the main code.)

 ## Conditions